zuplo/docs/docs/articles/runtime-extensions.md

 ### Hooks: OnResponseSendingFinal

 Runs before a response is sent.
-The response cannot be modified.
+The response can't be modified.
 [More details.](/docs/articles/hooks#hook-onresponsesendingfinal)

 ```ts